replit-archive/jq-console/README.md

 A simple jQuery terminal plugin written in CoffeeScript.

-This project was spawned because of our need for a simple web terminal plugin for the <a href="http://github.com/amasad/jsrepl">jsREPL</a> project.<br/> It tries to simulate a low level terminal by providing (almost) raw input/output streams as well as input and output states.
+This project was spawned because of our need for a simple web terminal plugin for the <a href="http://github.com/amasad/jsrepl">jsREPL</a> project.
+It tries to simulate a low level terminal by providing (almost) raw input/output streams as well as input and output states.

 ##Tested Browsers